Tuesday, September 24, 2013

 Facts

-Clifford's real name was Kenneth Clifford Earl and he was a survivor/ victim of the Porton Down chemical tests into the common cold carried out on British soldiers by the MoD in the 1950s, which resulted in his colleague Ronald Maddison's death in 1953.
-Ken suffered from a number of health problems throughout his adult life, which he put down to being administered nerve agent sarin while at Porton Down - including prostate cancer, carcinoma, spondylosis, hepatic liver cysts, a lung embolism and depression.
+Clifford's real name was Kenneth Clifford Earl and he was a survivor/ victim of the Porton Down chemical tests into the common cold carried out on British soldiers by the MoD in the 1950s.
+Ken suffered from a number of health problems throughout his adult life, which he put down to being administered nerve agent sarin while at Porton Down - including prostate cancer, carcinoma, spondylosis, hepatic liver cysts, a lung embolism, atrial fibrillation and depression.

 Doctor Who credits